 ESG & SSVF Coordinator

-Mollie Lund joined THN as the ESG & SSVF Performance Coordinator in November of 2018.
-Mollie supports Emergency Solutions Grant (ESG) Program recipients and sub recipients and Supportive Service for Veterans Families (SSVF) recipients in the Texas Balance of State Continuum of Care.
-Mollie evaluates outcomes of ESG-funded and SSVF-funded projects and provides technical assistance, education and training to recipients, sub recipients and grantees to improve ESG and SSVF performance.
+Mollie Lund joined THN as the Emergency Solutions Grant (ESG) and Supportive Services for Veterans Families (SSVF) Programs Coordinator in November of 2018.
+Mollie supports ESG Program Recipients and subrecipients and SSVF Grantees in the Texas Balance of State Continuum of Care.
+Mollie evaluates outcomes of ESG-funded and SSVF-funded projects and provides technical assistance, education and training to recipients, subrecipients, and grantees to improve ESG and SSVF performance.

 Coordinated Entry Data Specialist